uben01/petri_net/README.md

  1. ~~Add manual~~
  1. ~~Consider making and object movable multiple times~~ -- Until it is connected or token is placed on it
  1. Place an object need a click and a drag, make it only one
+ 1. Raise exception everywhere it is needed and catch them more responsively